YuanYuanBingZi/lark-transform-howto/doc/lark-howto.md

 # Parsing and abstract syntax with Lark

-Lark is a very nice parser generator with wholly inadequate documentation.
+Lark is a very nice parser generator with inadequate documentation.
 I've spent far too many hours trying to answer questions with the provided Lark documentation, including recipes with insufficient explanation and reference with missing details.